Two men laundering clothes outside

 Getting started: installing OpenRefine and importing data

 Download OpenRefine and follow the installation instructions.
 OpenRefine works on all platforms: Windows, Mac, and Linux.
 OpenRefine will open in your browser, but it is important to realise that the application is run locally and that your data won’t be stored online.
-The data files are available on our FreeYourMetadata website, which will be used throughout this tutorial.
-Please download the phm-collection.tsv file before continuing (also archived on the Programming Historian site: as phm-collection).
+The data files are archived on the Programming Historian site: as phm-collection.
+Please download the phm-collection.tsv file before continuing.

 On the OpenRefine start page, create a new project using the downloaded data file and click Next.
 By default, the first line will be correctly parsed as the name of a column, but you need to unselect the ‘Quotation marks are used to enclose cells containing column separators’ checkbox, since the quotes inside the file do not have any meaning to OpenRefine.
-Additionally, select the ‘Parse cell text into numbers, dates, …’ checkbox to let OpenRefine automatically detect numbers.
+Additionally, select the ‘Attempt to parse cell text into numbers’ checkbox to let OpenRefine automatically detect numbers.
 Now click on ‘Create project’.
 If all goes well, you will see 75,814 rows.
-Alternatively, you can download the initial OpenRefine project directly.

 The Powerhouse museum data set consists of detailed metadata on all the collection objects, including title, description, several categories the item belongs to, provenance information, and a persistent link to the object on the museum website.
 To get an idea of what object the metadata corresponds to, simply click the persistent link and the website will open.